2023 Most Popular Funeral & Mortuary Science Undergraduate Certificate Trade Schools in the Southeast Region

 Most Popular Southeast Region Trade Schools for an Award Taking 1 to 4 Years in Funeral & Mortuary Science

-Our analysis found Fayetteville Technical Community College to be the most popular school for funeral & mortuary science students who want to pursue a undergraduate certificate in the Southeast Region .
-Located in the city of Fayetteville, FTCC is a public college with a fairly large student population.
+Our 2023 rankings named Fayetteville Technical Community College the most popular school in the Southeast Region for funeral & mortuary science students working on their undergraduate certificate.
+Located in the midsize city of Fayetteville, FTCC is a public school with a fairly large student population.

 About 55% of the students majoring in mortuary science at the school are women while 45% are male.